Gordon User Guide: Storage Overview

 Home File System

 After logging in, users are placed in their home directory, /home, also referenced by the environment variable $HOME.
 The home directory is limited in space and should be used only for source code storage.
-Production runs should not make use of the home file system, as it is not set up for high performance throughput.
+Jobs should never be run from the home file system, as it is not set up for high performance throughput.
 Users should keep usage on $HOME under 100GB.
 Backups are currently being stored on a rolling 8-week period.
-In case of file corruption/data loss, please contact us at firstname.lastname@example.org to retrieve the requested files.
+In case of file corruption/data loss, please contact us at email@example.com to retrieve the requested files.